brettdewoody/lorg/README.md

 - Shared utilities for DB + Strava client
 - PostGIS schema
 - Support page (`/support`) with a Netlify form for user contact
+- Visited-cell overlay and place counts on the data view

 ## Next steps
 - Implement Mapbox Map Matching (or Valhalla) inside `activity-process-background.ts`